- Program Description

 Admission and Registration

-• Certificate of registration from the College of Nurses of Ontario as a current RN or graduate nurse registration with the respective provincial/territory regulator.
+You require a current RN registration with the College of Nurses of Ontario or a graduate nurse registration with your respective provincial/territory regulator.

 Interested in taking a single course?
 Provided you have the appropriate prerequisites, the courses in this program can be taken individually.